We've been in Bremen almost 3 weeks now. We will be leaving

 a room (they said they didn't know we were coming even though

-we called the office in Seattle twice and told them we would
+we called the office in Seattle twice and told them we would be

-there), took a bus back to the airport to retrieve our bikes
+there), took a bus back to the airport to retrieve our bikes from

 storage and ride back to the hotel.